 Read until the end for my final conclusion about whether or not you should invest in either one of these snazzy universal smart remotes made by Control4.

 Bye Bye Harmony, Hello Control4?

 Recently, Logitech announced they will be phasing out the production of their popular Harmony remotes.
-The presents Control4 with a tremendous opportunity to capture more market share in the high-end smart home integrations space.
+This presents Control4 with a tremendous opportunity to capture more market share in the high-end smart home integrations space.
 The market has grown to a whopping $622.59 billion at 29.3% CAGR, according to a recent Fortune Business Insights report.

 Harmony going bye-bye basically gives consumers way fewer options for a DIY smart home controlled via a remote.
 There are some other alternatives to Logitech Harmony sure, but right now the best ones are those from companies like Control4 who not only provide the remote but insist on setting it up for you.
 For a price.

 Since Logitech dropped that bomb a few months ago, I have been fielding a lot of questions about other options like Control4, Creston, Sofabaton, and even Amazon Fire TV Cube.
 I plan to write a series of articles on all of the Harmony options I can find in the weeks ahead.